-(2) The disclosure must be recorded in the minutes of the meeting of the board.

-(3) If the interest is a material personal interest, the member must not-

-- (a) vote on the matter; or - (b) vote on a proposed resolution (a "related resolution") under subsection (4)(a) about the matter (whether in relation to the member or another member); or - (c) be present while the matter, or a related resolution, is being considered by the board; or - (d) otherwise take part in any decision of the board in relation to the matter or a related resolution.
+- (2) The disclosure must be recorded in the minutes of the meeting of the board. - (3) If the interest is a material personal interest, the member must not- - (a) vote on the matter; or - (b) vote on a proposed resolution (a "related resolution") under subsection (4)(a) about the matter (whether in relation to the member or another member); or - (c) be present while the matter, or a related resolution, is being considered by the board; or - (d) otherwise take part in any decision of the board in relation to the matter or a related resolution.

-- (a) the board has at any time passed a resolution that states- - (i) the member, interest and matter; and
+- (4) Subsection (3) does not apply to the matter if- - (a) the board has at any time passed a resolution that states- - (i) the member, interest and matter; and

-- (ii) that the members voting for the resolution are satisfied that the interest should not disqualify the member from considering or voting on the matter; or - (b) if a quorum of the board can not be formed because of subsection (3)-the Minister has given a written direction to that effect for the matter.

-- "interest", of a member relating to a matter for consideration at a meeting, does not include- - (a) if a member is a grower-an interest the member has in common with growers in general; and - (b) if a member is a mill owner-an interest the member has in common with mill owners in general.
+- (ii) that the members voting for the resolution are satisfied that the interest should not disqualify the member from considering or voting on the matter; or - (b) if a quorum of the board can not be formed because of subsection (3)-the Minister has given a written direction to that effect for the matter. - (5) In this section- - "interest", of a member relating to a matter for consideration at a meeting, does not include- - (a) if a member is a grower-an interest the member has in common with growers in general; and - (b) if a member is a mill owner-an interest the member has in common with mill owners in general.